Aged care

 Primary Health Tasmania commissioned Richmond Fellowship Tasmania to work work with residential aged care operators across the state to offer residents a range of evidence-based treatment options to

-be delivered within their facilities.
+be delivered within their homes.

 “Before, if people were in a residential aged care facility and they wanted to see someone about their mental health, like a psychologist, then they’d have to